takalkartejas/learning_fastAPI/README.md

 </details>

 <details> <summary>
-3. user model and database
+3. user model, database and http get requests

 </summary>

    1. create models.py, this creates a structure to save user data
+   2. Add 2 users in main.py
+   3. add a funtion to display the user data at localhost:8000/users, check output in browser by refreashing it

 </details>